idjh263/project-one/README.md

 # project-one

-## Description
+## Purpose

 The purpose of our application will be to provide the user the ability to:

-- look up music artists using different search parameters such as by artist names, album names etc.
+- learn more about an artists background and interesting facts about them

 - find upcoming events related to their favourite artists
-- learn more about an artists background and interesting facts about them

 Built with: